VSI Media Robot Utility Installation and User Guide

 Drive

-This is the tape or optical drive.
+This is the tape.
 The robot has very little control over its drives and is often at a different SCSI address.
-Robot subsystems have at least one drive but the DLT libraries, for example, have more than one.
+Robot subsystems have at least one drive but the MSL libraries, for example, have more than one.
 The SCSI term for a drive is Data Transfer Element.

 Ports

 Some media robots have slots for storing many cartridges.
 Such robots also have ports which are used to place cartridges into the robot or remove them from the robot.
 Media loaders have no ports.
-Media libraries can have one or more ports – on the TL810 automated tape library system, the same port is used both to add media to a robot and to remove it, while and on the TL820 automated tape library system, separate ports are used for importing and exporting cartridges.
+Media libraries can have one or more ports.
 The SCSI terms for port are Import Export Element, Import Element, and Export Element, depending on the function of the port.

 2.3.
 What Is Media Robot Utility Software?

 Media Robot Utility (MRU) is a utility for controlling robotic medium changers.
-MRU allows users to control operations at a very low level: injecting and ejecting cartridges, loading and unloading cartridges, and showing status and media robot attributes.
+MRU allows users to perform remote hardware management operations: injecting and ejecting cartridges, loading and unloading cartridges, and showing status and media robot attributes.

 Caution